Margaret Anne Somerville: Life in the Northern Territory

 Somerville began working at Croker Island Mission when it was first opened and arrived there in November 1941 when she was 29 years old.
 To take up the role she initially travelled from Sydney to Darwin on the Merkur, a journey of approximately 10 days, and then on to Goulburn Island (to pick up more children) before then sailing on to Croker Island.
-Children at the home were from throughout the Northern Territory and many came from institutions such as The Bungalow (in Alice Springs) and the Kahlin Compound (in Darwin); they were all Aboriginal children who were considered 'part-Aboriginal' by the polices of the day.
+Children at the home were from throughout the Northern Territory and many came from institutions such as The Bungalow (in Alice Springs) and the Kahlin Compound (in Darwin); they were all Aboriginal children who were considered 'part-Aboriginal' by the policies of the day.

 In Croker Island work had not been completed on the accommodation or facilities and many were 'shells' with no flooring.
 The decision to move there was expedited by the lead up to the tropical Wet Season and, soon after, the attack on Pearl Harbor.

 The time spent there was short-lived with a civilian evacuation order sent through on 13 February 1942 asking that all women and children leave the region at once.
 Darwin was bombed, for the first time in the war, on 19 February 1942 and, despite knowing the children had to be evacuated, there was no naval shipping available to assist them.

 On 3 March 1942 many of the children and missionaries were evacuated on the mission lugger, the Larrpan, but Somerville elected to stay with the remaining children, alongside Jess March, Beryl Adams and Sister Olive Peake.
 In a diary entry on 7 March 1942 Somerville wrote:

 Learned that Darwin is almost off the map.
 72 planes did a great deal of damage.
 Discussed making shelter in jungle in case this place bombed".